MarcosValens/TFG_Ready_Full/README.md

 * NODE_ENV: Leave as default

 ## Considerations
+### IMPORTANT
+On windows or MacOS you will have to remove all mongoDB volumes because the default Docker setup on Windows and OS X uses a VirtualBox VM to host the Docker daemon.
+Unfortunately, the mechanism VirtualBox uses to share folders between the host system and the Docker container is not compatible with the memory mapped files used by MongoDB.
+This means that it is not possible to run a MongoDB container with the data directory mapped to the host.

 ### JWT Secret and Refresh Secret
 The backend server relies on json web tokens (JWT for short) and you shall need a secret.
 You should use any random string, since you will not need to remember it.